Martchus/syncthingtray/README.md

     * Checkout the *Configuring the built-in launcher* section for further details.
 * It is also possible to let Syncthing Tray connect to a Syncthing instance running on a different machine.

+## Installation and deinstallation
+Checkout [the website](https://martchus.github.io/syncthingtray/#downloads-section) for obtaining the executable.
+This README also lists more options and instructions for building from sources.

+If you are using one of the package manager options you should follow the usual workflow of that package manager.

+Otherwise, you just have to extract the archive and launch the contained executable.
+Especially on Windows, please read the notes on the website before filing any issues.
+Note that automatic updates haven't been implemented yet.
+To uninstall, just delete the executable again.

+For further cleanup you may ensure that autostart is disabled (to avoid a dangling autostart entry).
+You may also delete the configuration files (see "Location of the configuration file" section below).

 ## Screenshots
 The screenshots are not up-to-date.